mocoding-software/easy-doc-db/README.md

 ```

-"../data/users" – path for storing collection of documents.
+"../data/users" – path for storing a collection of documents.
-Each document will be saved as a plain json file.
+Each document will be saved as a plain JSON file.
 XML and YAML are also supported.

-Please see more demo in examples folder.
+Please see more demo in the examples folder.

 ### Supported platforms